Reciprocity

 What daily life examples illustrate the law of reciprocity?

-The law of reciprocity plays a vital role in daily life, guiding interactions in both subtle and overt ways.
-A simple example is when someone smiles at you, and you feel compelled to smile back.
-This automatic response illustrates how small gestures can trigger a reciprocal action, fostering positive social exchanges.
+The law of reciprocity does play a role in daily life—a vital one.
+It guides interactions in both subtle and overt ways.
+A simple example is when someone smiles at you—and you feel a compulsion to smile back at them.
+This automatic response shows how small gestures can trigger a reciprocal action—something that nurtures positive social exchanges.

-Another common example occurs in the context of gifts and favors.
-If a friend helps you move to a new house, you might feel the urge to help them in return or to show your appreciation through another gesture, like inviting them for dinner.
-This scenario shows how the law encourages a cycle of kindness and support within personal relationships.
+Another common example happens in the context of gifts and favors.
+Imagine a friend helps you move to a new house; you might feel the urge to help them in return.
+Or you might want to show your appreciation through another gesture, like inviting them for dinner.
+This scenario shows how the law encourages a cycle of kindness—and support—within personal relationships.

 In professional settings, the law of reciprocity can influence networking and business relationships.
-For instance, to provide a free sample or a helpful service and not ask for payment upfront can lead customers to feel indebted and more likely to engage in business with you later.
-This strategy is not only about immediate benefits but also about the building of long-term trust and rapport.
+For instance, to provide a free sample or a helpful service and not ask for payment upfront is something that can lead customers to feel indebted—and more likely to engage in business with you later.
+This strategy isn’t just about immediate benefits—it’s about the building of long-term trust and rapport, too.

-Even in digital interactions, such as social media, this law is at work.
+Even in digital interactions—such as social media—this law is at work.
 When someone likes or comments on your post, you might feel inclined to return the favor and engage with their content.
-This mutual exchange enhances connectivity and community feeling online.
+This mutual exchange strengthens connectivity and boosts a community feeling online.

 Take our Master Class Top Ten Things Designers Need to Know About People with Susan Weinschenk, Chief Behavioral Scientist and CEO, The Team W Inc. for insights into users as people.